ImAbuSayed/Directory-Content-Exporter/README.md

 - Choose the output format as either a text file or a PDF document.
 - Export the directory and its files to the selected output format.
 - Display the exported content in the GUI.

+### Features Update
+- 18/11/23
+  -- Added Progress Bar on the GUI
+  -- Added Exluded Options ( May not work Properly )

 ## Prerequisites